 Pope Saint John XXIII was the 261st leader of the Catholic Church and the 21st pope to take the name of John.
+He is one of the oldest popes to have served.
 This article intends to shed light on the man Angelo Roncalli, addressing his life prior to the papacy and any highlights or major accomplishments during his papacy as John XXIII.

 Early Life Of Pope John XXIII